Topic: General Topics

 If you're unable to complete a transaction, you must notify the buyer via Bonanza Bmail and refund the transaction via the payment method the buyer used during checkout.
 You’re encouraged to keep proof of any refunds in the event a dispute arises.
 Refunding your buyer depends on the payment method the buyer used:

 - Bonanza Gift Card.
 Bonanza Gift Cards cannot be refunded.
-You would need to issue a direct refund via PayPal, Amazon Payments or another acceptable payment method.
+You would need to issue a direct refund via PayPal or another acceptable payment method.
 Do not use the "Refund" link in your PayPal payment receipt, because the money will not returned to the buyer.

 - PayPal.
 PayPal refunds can be issued for 180 days.
 Follow these instructions for details on how to issue a refund via PayPal.
 If the payment is more than 180 days old, you must use the "Send money" option on PayPal to send the buyer the refund amount.